-Making my to-do list and schedule for the following day
+Create a task list for the following day

 If I leave this until the morning, I find that I am just too overwhelmed.
 Somehow in the evening, I have more clarity.
 I will say that I wait until the morning to prioritize that list and schedule, but I find it so helpful to have the actual activities written and waiting for me in the morning.

 Whatever you can think of that would make the morning go more smoothly.
 This could include making lunches, getting kids’ things together, or getting your things ready for work.
 It could also mean getting clothes figured out for the following day, and in my case it means getting my clothes & earbuds ready for the gym in the morning.